Online Engineering Schools in Alabama

 Online Bachelor’s Degrees in Engineering in AL

 For most engineers, obtaining a bachelor’s degree is the first step toward joining the career.
-In addition to the wealth of on-campus engineering programs, here are two standout online bachelor’s degrees in engineering (or closely related disciplines) to consider.
+In addition to the wealth of on-campus engineering programs, here are four standout online bachelor’s degrees in engineering (or closely related disciplines) to consider.

 Bachelor of Science in Information Systems – University of Alabama at Birmingham